 Essex CareerHub - Terms & Conditions of Use

 Please read the following terms and conditions of use and guidelines before placing an advertisement.
-The placement of an advert on the E&CC Essex CareerHub job board will be deemed acceptance of and agreement to these Terms & Conditions of use and guidelines.
+The placement of an advert on Essex CareerHub job board will be deemed acceptance of and agreement to these Terms & Conditions of use and guidelines.

 In addition the more information you can provide about the company and the opportunity the more applications you are likely to attract.